watkins-joe/core-python/02-getting-started/notes.md

 strongly recommended to even making simple scripts importable because it eases development and testing so much if you can access your code from within the REPL

-likewise, even modules which are only evermeant to be imported in production settings benefit from having executable test code.
+likewise, even modules which are only ever meant to be imported in production settings benefit from having executable test code.

 for this reason, nearly all modules we create have this form of defining one or more importable functions with a postscript to facilitate execution

 ## command line arguments

-we will modify our words.py file to moduilarize more of the program
+we will modify our words.py file to modularize more of the program

 we